CasparKielwein/Aaargh/Mechanics.md

 #### Prone
 Standing up requires a move action.
+Attacks from adjacaent enemies are rolled with advantage.
+Ranged attacks from further away are rolled with disadvantage.
 #### Slowed
 A slowed creature can only move half their usual speed.
 #### Immobilized
 An immobilized creature has a speed of zero.
 #### Terrified
 You make all attribute rolls (skill, attacks, initiative, etc) with disadvantage.
+#### Dazed
+A dazed creature can only take one action per round.
 #### Stunned
 A hero or monster who is stunned, cannot take any actions until the condition ends.
 #### Bloodied
-A hero or monster is bloodied if their hitpoints fall below one half of their starting hit points.
+A hero or monster is bloodied if their hitpoints fall to one half of their starting hit points or lower.

 ### Player Characters